dtl2119/BlackJack/readMe.txt

 Specific Rules
 --------------
-- Player must bet in integers greater than 1
+- Player must bet in integers greater than 1.
-- Player gets (3/2) times bet for Blackjack.
+- (3/2) payout for Blackjack.
 Rounds down if bet is odd.
-- Player breaks even on a push
+- Player breaks even on a push.
-- Player can split if initial hand is a pair (10 and 10 works, but not J and K)
+- Player can split if initial hand is a pair (10 and 10 works, but not J and K).
+- Player can surrender, losing half their bet.
+Rounds down if bet is odd.
+- Player can double down if they have enough chips.
-- Dealer hits if hand is less than 17
+- Dealer hits if hand is less than 17.
-- Game is played with 5 Decks
+- Game is played with 5 Decks shuffled every 10 rounds.
-- Deck is re-shuffled every 10 rounds

 Execution
 ---------